-The internal arrays organization can be as follows: one array of 6 disks, on array of 12 disks, two arrays with 6 disks each.
-See section "Raid Status" on page 355 for more information on the raid status.
+The internal arrays can be organized as one or two arrays of 6 disks.

+See section "RAID Status" on page 359 for more information on the raid status.

-Raid Display
+RAID Display

-This represents each disk by the raid number it is included in, or gray dashes if not present, and uses a color code to display the disk status.
+The RAID display represents each disk by the raid number it is included in, or gray dashes if not present, and uses a color code to display the disk status.
 Spare disks are represented by the letters sp.